mateoneira/mateoneira.github.io/_posts/2017-07-16-transport-networks.md

 <h3><b>Understanding Systems Through Networks</b></h3>
 Different characteristic of complex systems arise as a result of the interactions between its constituent elements.
-Network science studies these interactions and their connections, dynamics, and processes providing a system-level representation which can be based on logical relations. observed correlations, physical connections, etc. Modelling systems in terms of their network structure can help understand, predict, and optimize their real-world behaviour.
+Network science studies these interactions and their connections, dynamics, and processes providing a system-level representation which can be based on logical relations, observed correlations, physical connections, etc. Modelling systems in terms of their network structure can help understand, predict, and optimize their real-world behaviour.

 Network science builds upon graph theory, a branch of discrete mathematics.
 A graph is an abstract representation of a set of elements and the connection between them.
 Elements are represented by a vertices ($$v$$), also called nodes, and edges ($$e$$), also refered to as links.
 A graph, $$ G = (V,E) $$, can be encoded in a adjacency matrix $$A$$, such that:
 <div style="text-align: center;">